 Florida Family Empowerment Scholarship for Students with Unique Abilities

 We do not administer or manage any programs.
-For help, visit the official program website.
+For help or official support, visit the state’s program website.
+Program information verified using official state information.

 The Florida Family Empowerment Scholarship for Students with Unique Abilities (FES-UA) empowers families of children with disabilities, as young as 3 years of age, to access additional education options.
 Families may choose to enroll their child in another public school better suited to their child’s needs.
 They may also choose to take the opportunity to receive an education savings account (ESA) for their child.